Children's Day: Bolivia

 Children's day in Bolivia was first established in 1954.
 Google made a Google Doodle celebrating this holiday on 13 April 2019.
 Although the holiday is celebrated on 12 April, not the 13th.

 Brazil

 In Brazil, Children's Day (In Portuguese: Dia das Crianças) is celebrated on 12 October, coinciding with Our Lady of Aparecida's day, the country's Patron Saint holiday.
-In Brazil, Children's Day is celebrated by kids receiving presents from their parents.
+In Brazil, Children's Day is celebrated by kids receiving presents from their parents and relatives.

 Chile

 In Chile, Children's Day is officially recognized and assigned to the first Wednesday of October.
 However, it is observed on the second Sunday of August.
 It retains none of the international flavors as a day to recognize the needs of or rights of children but is observed merely as a commercial holiday dedicated to buying toys for children.

 Colombia

 In Colombia, Children's Day is celebrated on the last Saturday of April.
 It was established as a holiday in 2001.